Vegan Mexican Rice and Lentils

 • Once the water has been absorbed, turn off the heat.
 Add the salsa, cumin, chili powder, salt, cayenne and spinach.
 Stir to combine

 Tips: Choose lentils and rice that will cook together.
-Choose brown or green lentils and brown rice (jasmine rice, basmati rice, or just traditional brown rice).
+Choose brown or green lentils and brown jasmine or basmati rice for similar cooking times.

 This recipe can be stored in the fridge for up to 4 days.